MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/localization.md

 ## Install more languages

 > [!NOTE]
-> As of March 16, 2022, we're phasing out the Modern Workplace-Office-Language_Packs group that allows yours to add languages to Microsoft Office.
-The transition to the new method (see below) will be completed in April 2022.
-If you have any issues during this transition period, please reach out to [support](../working-with-managed-desktop/admin-support.md).

-By default, Microsoft Office requires users to be admin.
-Microsoft Managed Desktop deploys an Office policy to enable standard users to install language accessory packs directly from their Office apps.
-For more information, see [Allow users who aren't admins to install additional languages](/deployoffice/overview-deploying-languages-microsoft-365-apps#allow-users-who-arent-admins-to-install-additional-languages).
+> In April 2022, Microsoft Managed Desktop allows standard users to install language accessory packs directly from their Microsoft Office apps by deploying this [policy](/deployoffice/overview-deploying-languages-microsoft-365-apps#allow-users-who-arent-admins-to-install-additional-languages).Users can now add languages directly by using the language settings found in any Office app by navigating to **Options > Language > Add a Language**.<p>Previously, Microsoft Office required users to be an admin and by adding devices to the custom Modern Workplace-Office-Language_Packs group that allowed users to add languages to Microsoft Office.
+This group is no longer needed and has been removed.

 ## Supported languages